 We are here for you.

 Remember, if you need care don't delay it.
 COVID does not mean your chronic conditions take a break, and we want you to know we're ready to provide you with the best care you deserve in the safest way possible.
-This article provides some answers that patients have been asking about how to get care at our facilities during the COVID pandemic.

 Find a doctor

 If you feel unwell and would like to consult your doctor, consider using telemedicine options.
 Providence Express Care Virtual connects you face-to-face with a nurse practitioner who can review your symptoms, provide instruction and follow-up as needed.
-If you need to find a doctor, you can use our provider directory or search for one in your area.
+If you need to find a doctor, you can use our provider directory to search for one in your area.

 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.